Majiir/Subsystem/README.md

 ## Multiplayer Notes

 To use this in multiplayer, all players in the game **must** have the same version of Subsystem *and* the same `patch.json` file contents.
 If any player has different data, the game is liable to crash with a synchronization error.

+## Modifiable Attributes

+See https://github.com/Majiir/Subsystem/blob/master/Subsystem/UnitAttributesPatch.cs for a list of attributes that can be modified.